Kimberly M. Hanlon

 More about Kimberly:

 Kimberly graduated with honors from the University of Tulsa College of Law in May 2008, where she also received a certificate in Native American Law and a certificate in International and Comparative Law.
 She served as an editor on the Tulsa Journal of Comparative and International Law and has had a scholarly legal article published in that journal.
 She is licensed in Oklahoma, Minnesota, and the US District Court for the District of Minnesota.

 Kimberly has served on the Board of Directors for Empowering Adults Protecting Children, a non-profit organization whose mission is to educate people how to recognize behaviors in adults that are a risk to children and intervene in non-threatening ways.
 She also served on the Advisory Board for Family Innocence, a non-profit organization whose mission is to provide an alternative to family court for families in conflict.
-She currently serves as a volunteer Ambassador for Guild, Inc., a non-profit organization that serves mentally ill adults in the community.
-She also serves on the Development Committee for East Side Neighborhood Services, a non-profit human services organization that provides a wide array of services to low income individuals and families.
-Kimberly has been an integral part of developing the organization’s legacy program and has helped implement the Elder Legal Clinic that provides pro-bono legal advice and estate planning to seniors in the community.
+She has served as a volunteer Ambassador for Guild, Inc., a non-profit organization that serves mentally ill adults in the community.
+She has also served on the Development Committee for East Side Neighborhood Services, a non-profit human services organization that provides a wide array of services to low income individuals and families.
+Kimberly was been an integral part of developing the organization’s legacy program and helped implement the Elder Legal Clinic that provided pro-bono legal advice and estate planning to seniors in the community.

 Before going to law school, Kimberly earned her Bachelors degree from the Fashion Institute of Technology (State University of New York) in New York City in Apparel Production Management in 1998 and an Associates degree from that same school in Fashion Design in 1995.
 She worked as a fashion designer in the apparel industry in New York until she moved back to Oklahoma for family reasons.